Unipotent Ideals and Harish-Chandra Bimodules: Birationally rigid and 2-leafless covers

 \begin{proof} We can assume in the proof that $G$ is semisimple.
 Choose a Levi subgroup $M \subset G$ and a birationally rigid $M$-equivariant nilpotent cover $\widetilde{\OO}_M$ such that $\widetilde{\OO}=\mathrm{Bind}^G_M \widetilde{\OO}_M$.
 Since $\OO=\Ind^G_M \OO_M$, there is a pair $(L,\OO_L) \in \mathcal{P}_{\mathrm{rig}}(\OO)$ such that $L \subset M$.
 In particular, $\dim (\fX(\fm)) \leq m(\OO)$.
 By \cref{prop:namikawacovers}, $\dim \fP^{\widetilde{X}} = \dim(\fX(\fm))$.
 The lemma follows. \end{proof}

-In many cases, Lemmas \ref{lem:inequality1} and \ref{lem:inequality2} can be applied in conjuction to prove that $\widehat{\OO}$ is birationally rigid.
+In many cases, Lemmas \ref{lem:inequality1} and \ref{lem:inequality2} can be applied in conjunction to prove that $\widehat{\OO}$ is birationally rigid.

-\begin{prop} Suppose \begin{itemize} \item[(i)] The reductive part $\mathfrak{r}$ of the centralizer of $e \in \OO$ is semisimple. \item[(ii)] The finite subgroups of $\mathrm{Sp}(2)$ corresponding to the Kleinian singularities in $X$ are simple. \item[(iii)] For each codimension 2 orbit $\OO' \subset \overline{\OO}$, there is a strict inequality
+\begin{prop} Suppose \begin{itemize} \item[(i)] The reductive part $\mathfrak{r}$ of the centralizer of $e \in \OO$ is semisimple. \item[(ii)] The finite subgroups of $\mathrm{Sp}(2)$ corresponding to the Kleinian singularities in $X$ are cyclic of prime order. \item[(iii)] For each codimension 2 orbit $\OO' \subset \overline{\OO}$, there is a strict inequality

 \end{itemize} Then $\widehat{\OO}$ is birationally rigid. \end{prop}